Owner: Senior Vice President and Chief Academic Officer

 Portfolio Assessment.
 Portfolio assessment provides a way for students to document college-level learning through previous experience, such as workplace training or military experience.
 Students are guided through the process in two classes:

-- EXCL 301.
+Learning Analysis and Planning (3 Credits, EXCL 301).
 During this 3 credit course, students create a portfolio describing and documenting their learning experiences.
 The portfolio is evaluated by faculty members who determine the amount of credit to be awarded.

-- EXCL 001.
-Students who wish to target more courses after completing EXCL 301 may enroll in EXCL 001, a noncredit course offered online twice each semester.
+EXCL 001.
+Students who wish to target more courses after completing Learning Analysis and Planning (3 Credits, EXCL 301) may enroll in EXCL 001, a noncredit course offered online twice each semester.
 Students are given access.

 Awarding of Credit Hours